 Eventually, predictions for heavy rain meant city archivists had to remove the memorials to the city archives.
 Someday, you will be able to see them again in a permanent memorial to those who died at the scene, and those who made sure that everyone else survived.

-Located in Seaport Park (Seaport Blvd) overlooking the Harbor in the South Boston Waterfront neighborhood, the Fallen Heroes Memorial's soaring 50 foot high, 5-sided obelisk references all five branches of U.S. Military Service.
+Located in Seaport Park (Seaport Blvd) overlooking the Harbor in the South Boston Waterfront neighborhood, the Fallen Heroes Memorial's obelisk soars 50 foot high, with its five sides symbolizing the five branches of U.S. Military Service.

 During the day, the tower reflects the waterfront's changing light, often seeming to sparkle if you're standing at a distance.
 At night, internal lighting makes it visible from different points around Downtown Boston and the Harbor.